This information is current as of July 21, 2022. Tuberculosis testing is no longer required for cattle from Indiana.

 - If there is a current vesicular stomatitis diagnosis or quarantine in the state of origin, effective May 30, 2014, Wisconsin no longer requires a permit or special statements.

-- If you intend to sell animals at the Expo, you may do so only if the animals return to their herd of origin after the show (as stated on your certificate of veterinary inspection).
+- If you intend to sell animals at the Expo, you may do so only if the animals return to their state of origin after the show (as stated on your certificate of veterinary inspection).
 The animals may then travel to their new owner with a new CVI.
 Make sure the animals meet the import requirements of the state of destination.
 Please consult the World Dairy Expo premium book for any additional testing requirements.

 Cattle from All Other States

 - You must have a current Certificate of Veterinary Inspection (CVI, also known as a health certificate).
+Include the departure/shipping date from the farm.

 - Each animal must be officially identified via a USDA 840 tag (RFID or visual) or a Canadian AIN RFID 124 tag.
-Manufacturer coded RFID tags (a 15 digit number with the first three digits in the 900 series, such as 982 or 985) are acceptable if applied prior to March 11, 2015.
+Manufacturer coded RFID tags (a 15-digit number with the first three digits in the 900 series, such as 982 or 985) are acceptable if applied prior to March 11, 2015.
 There is no age or sexual status exemption for the ID requirement.

 - Tuberculosis testing is not required at this time.